 The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.7

 It's hard to make a box on wheels look sexy.
 All too often, the designers end up with a perfectly practical load carrier, but with all the visual appeal of a brown paper bag.
-On the other hand, what Ford has done with the new Transit Connect is dangerously close to looking sexy.
+On the other hand, what Ford has done with this Transit Connect is dangerously close to looking sexy.
 They have taken the 'Aston Martin-ish' front end from the Fiesta and added it to a functional, sculpted box.
 The end result is one of the most pleasing-looking LCVs on the market.

 - Excellent fuel economy